hokwanhung/activity-tracker-on-zhihu/README.md

 Actor: Operator
 Prerequisite: When the system starts.
 Description:
-1. The system automatically retrieve the target list from the [Google Sheet](https://docs.google.com/spreadsheets/d/1lb8m-a9SYrr1ImEoVnNulC6iEFg9kNFWiX87mBgy-H8/edit#gid=0).
+1. The system automatically retrieve the target list from the [Google Sheet](https://docs.google.com/spreadsheets/d/1lb8m-a9SYrr1ImEoVnNulC6iEFg9kNFWiX87mBgy-H8/edit#gid=0) through the use of `Google Cloud Service Account` (important details retrieved in `source.json`).
-2. The URL and name is then saved in a `JSON` file called `source.json`.
+2. The URL and name is then cleansed and saved in a `JSON` file called `database.json`.
 3. The normal flow is then resumed.

 *Use Case Name: Search through the target list*